Find out what sets the two apart.

 Nielsen’s 2017 survey found six in 10 individuals are more likely to return to the business if they operate a loyalty program.
 Where, close to half will spend more with the company because they know they will be rewarded for their purchases.
 Megan Treston, director of retail services at Nielsen explained: “Done well, loyalty programs can also help drive more frequent visits and heavier purchasing”.

 Incentive programs are a way for businesses to give more in order to get more from their customers.
-Instead of rewarding clients with a gift card or discounts, like a loyalty program does, an incentive scheme usually presents them with a more valuable reward.
+Instead of rewarding clients with a gift card or discounts, like a loyalty program does, incentive rewards programs usually presents them with a more valuable reward.

 In conclusion, the difference is that in a loyalty program, the customer is rewarded for every purchase, whereas, with an incentive program, a customer is only rewarded after achieving a sales target or sales goals.
 Therefore, costs are relative to the sales growth because if a client does not achieve growth, they don’t receive the reward.
 The real difference about each program is that loyalty protects customers and incentives drive growth.